“Commander,”Kristy said, “you have an incoming message from Admiral Belding.”

-"No doubt about it.
-Tha tobject is a giant warp coil.
-Put enough plasma in that thing and you'll generate a subspace field big enough to rock anything within a couple hundred light years."
+“No doubt about it.
+That object is a giant warp coil.
+Put enough plasma in that thing and you’ll generate a subspace field big enough to rock anything within a couple of hundred light-years.”

 “That’s nice, but now we’ve got a problem,” Patrick stated.
 “Looks like it’s in the control lines between the computer and the impulse engine.
 I’m going to take a look.”
 Patrick pulled out acover to a control panel.
 “Found it.
 An optical line got melted.
 Can you hand me a repair kit.”

 “Here you go,” Bridget replied as she crawled into the tube.

 “Thanks,” Patrick answered.
 As he began to work, he started singing.
 “I’m gonna build me a boat with these two hands,” Patrick began as Bridget added a harmony.
 “It’ll be a fair curve from a noble plan.
 Let the chips fall where they will, cause I’ve got boats to build.”
 After finishing the song, Patrick paused for a moment and thought aloud.
 “I wonder if our kids would ever be as gifted musically.”

 “We may find out a little sooner than you expected,” Bridget answered.

 “You know I haven’t felt well, and was in sickbay this morning.”